Noble-Lab/lupine/CONTRIBUTING.md

 ### Write Documentation

-python boilerplate could always use more documentation, whether as part of the official python boilerplate docs, in docstrings, or even on the web in blog posts, articles, and such.
+`lupine` could always use more documentation, whether as part of the official `lupine` docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at <https://github.com/>lincoln-harris/python_boilerplate/issues.
+The best way to send feedback is to file an issue at https://github.com/Noble-Lab/lupine/issues.

 If you are proposing a feature: